nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `listc` : Lists all contacts.

    * `addc n/John Doe p/98765432 e/johnd@example.com o/NUS` : Adds a contact named `John Doe` to OutBook.

+   * `addm m/Lunch a/Cafeteria s/20.09.2023 1200 e/20.09.2023 1300` : Adds a meeting titled `Lunch` to OutBook.

-   * `deletec 3` : Deletes the 3rd contact shown in the current list.
+   * `deletec 3` : Deletes the 3rd contact shown in the contact list.

+   * `deletem 1` : Deletes the 1st meeting shown in the meeting list.

    * `clear` : Deletes all contacts and meetings.